dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/Complex_Analysis_Qual_Notes_stripped.md

 -   By the previous exercise, \( f'=0 \implies f \) is constant.
 :::

-::: {.exercise title="S&S 1.13: Constant real/imaginary/magnitude implies constant"}
+::: {.exercise title="SS 1.13: Constant real/imaginary/magnitude implies constant"}
 If \( f \) is holomorphic on \( \Omega \) and any of the following hold, then \( f \) is constant:

 1.  \( \Re(f) \) is constant.